Kharacternyk/pacwall/README.rst

 Graph size
 ~~~~~~~~~~

-You should change the ``ranksep`` graph attribute to control the size of the graph.
+You should use the ``dpi`` graph attribute to change the size of the graph.
+Alternatively, you can change node size, font size and graph size separately via
+their respective attributes.
+For graph size, it is recommended to use the ``ranksep``
+attribute instead of ``size``.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Highlighting specific packages